 The environmental impact of the oil sands is an issue that has been extremely divisive.
 As with the extraction and use of any fossil fuel, negative environmental effects arise as a result of the extraction, upgrading, and processing of bitumen from the oil sands.
-Although some steps are being taken to reduce the severity of these impacts - such as reclamation - there are still associated climate, air, and water effects.
+Although some steps are being taken to reduce the severity of these impacts - such as reclamation - there are still associated climate, air, water, and other ecological effects.
 Since there are so many environmental impacts that can be discussed, the main concerns have been broken down into several core issues including:

 - Tailings Ponds Impacts: Tailings ponds are settling ponds that contain the waste byproduct of oil sands extraction and upgrading.
 They are a mix of water, sand, silt, clay, unrecovered hydrocarbons, and other contaminants.